0. Introduction

 5.1.1 General

-XXX maintains a documented procedure for Contract Review to review the requirements related to the provision of products and required service.
+XXX maintains a documented procedure for Contract Review to review the requirements related to the provision of products and required services.
 Before committing the products/services, the concerned department reviews that :

-3. Any other requirements to be considered , not specified by customer.
+- Any other requirements to be considered, are not specified by the customer.

 Record is maintained for the results of review of contracts.